Hutt Water Collection Area: History

 There is very little evidence of Māori or European use of the land during the 19th century.
-It was not sold off by the New Zealand Company in 1840, but part of it may have been sold to private interests during Kapiti Coast land sales before 1860.
+It was not sold off by the New Zealand Company in 1840, but part of it may have been sold to private interests during Kāpiti Coast land sales before 1860.

 Private landowners began selling the land to local authorities for water supplies when the Wellington City and Suburban Water Supply Board was established in 1927.
 A sale was proposed again in 1936, but a sale didn't take place until 20 November 1951 following a change of ownership.

 An aerial 1080 pest control programme took place in the area in 2019.
 A further aerial drop was due to take place during winter 2022.

 Recreation

 The park is open from 6am until dusk.
 Dogs and fireworks are not permitted at any time.

 There are tracks for walking, running and tramping in the park: